Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Experiments

 First, two evaluation metrics are employed: Flat hit@K (F@K) and Hierarchical precision@K (HP@K).
 F@K is defined as the percentage of test images for which the model returns the true label in its top K predictions.
-Note that, F@1 is the multi-way classification accuracy.
+Note that, F@1 is the multi-way classification accuracy (averaged over samples).
 HP@K is defined as the percentage of overlapping (i.e., precision) between the model's top K predictions and the ground-truth list.
-For each class, the ground-truth list of its K closest categories is generated according to the ImageNet hierarchy~\cite{deng2009imagenet}.
-See the Appendix of \cite{ChangpinyoCGS16,FromeCSBDRM13} for more details.
+For each class, the ground-truth list of its K closest categories is generated based on the ImageNet hierarchy~\cite{deng2009imagenet}.
+See the Appendix of \cite{FromeCSBDRM13,ChangpinyoCGS16} for details.
 Essentially, this metric allows for some errors as long as the predicted labels are semantically similar to the true one.

 Second, we evaluate ZSL methods on three subsets of the test data of increasing difficulty: \emph{2-hop}, \emph{3-hop}, and \emph{All}. \emph{2-hop} contains 1,509 (out of 1,549) unseen classes that are within 2 tree hops of the 1K seen classes according to the ImageNet hierarchy. \emph{3-hop} contains 7,678 (out of 7,860) unseen classes that are within 3 tree hops of seen classes.
 Finally, \emph{All} contains all 20,345 (out of 20,842) unseen classes in the ImageNet 2011 21K dataset that are not in the ILSVRC 2012 1K dataset.